 The law of corporation in Australia regulates the working of the companies and defines the rights and duties of employees, debtors, creditors, directors and shareholders.
 The shareholders have major rights and share in the companies.
 So is it necessary that majority and minority shareholders have the same rights?
-The case of Gambotto v.
-WCP Ltd provides the rights to minority shareholders and discusses the validity of the amendment in the Articles of Association.
+WCP Ltd v.
+Gambotto case provides the rights to minority shareholders and discusses the validity of the amendment in the Articles of Association.

 - Can the majority shareholders amend the articles of association of the company under section 76 of Corporation law?